The Many Household Uses For Butter

-Women who traditionally spent a large part of their day in the kitchen preparing meals, and baking bread, in an emergency situation would reach out for whatever was handy to them.
-One product that was usually close at hand, was butter, and it could solve a number of household problems.
+Rural women who traditionally spent a large part of their day in the kitchen preparing meals and baking the family's daily bread knew that in an emergency situation they could reach out for what was handiest for them to use.
+One product that was generally close at hand was butter and it could solve a number of everyday household dilemmas.

 Butter is perfect for greasing up a cast iron pan.
-Simply apply a small dab or thin pat of butter into the pan, then use a cotton rag to rub the butter over, and throughout your pan.
+Simply apply a small dab or thin pat of butter into the pan then use a cotton rag to rub the butter over and throughout the pan.
 It will shine up beautifully.
-This greasy coating also serves to "season" cast iron, so not only will your old pans come out gleaming, they will also not be so likely to have food stick in them.
+This greasy coating also serves to season cast iron so not only will your old pans come out gleaming they will also not be so likely to have food stick to them in future uses.

+Busy in the kitchen?
 If a pot is starting to boil a little too quickly than a little plop of butter into the water will effectively stop the water from boiling over.
-While a teaspoon of butter in the spaghetti or macaroni pot will help to keep these starchy foods from sticking to the pot.
+And if you are cooking something starchy a teaspoon of butter in the spaghetti, macaroni, or rice pot will help to keep these starchy foods from sticking to the pot.

 Butter, margarine, or salad dressing which do you use ?